-Wax and chalk based crayons have been used by artists around the world for centuries.
+Wax and chalk-based crayons have been used by artists around the world for centuries.
 Edwin Binney created the brightly colored crayons we are familiar with today.
-He was part owner of Binney & Smith, a company that produced products such as paint, pigments and slate pencils for schools.
+He was part owner of Binney & Smith, a company that produced products such as paint, pigments, and slate pencils for schools.

 In 1903, Binney & Smith created the Crayola Division and produced colored wax crayons for children for the first time.
 Then in 1904, they presented their An-Du-Septic chalk at the Colombian Exposition in St. Louis winning a gold medal.
 The chalk was designed to be dustless at many teachers’ requests and was an immediate success.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL CRAYON DAY

-Get out your crayons and color away!
-Use #NationalCrayonDay to share on social media.
+- Use #NationalCrayonDay to share on social media.